Sourcing From Global Artists, Malena Ruth Empowers Others With Her Brand

 Global inspiration is at the heart of the Mozambique-born, Los Angeles–based designer Malena Ruth.
 Her eponymous brand has encountered an issue within fashion that she hopes will re-center the appropriation by Western designers into an appreciation for the communities from which they take their inspiration.
 Now, as she celebrates her 10-year anniversary, Ruth is sharing her story of giving back.

 “Major designers, if you dig deep into their collections, you will find traces of Africa.
-If I recognize a pattern [in a Western collection], I can say, this is inspired by the Bambara people of Malawi, or this is inspired by the Maasai,” she said.
+If I recognize a pattern [in a Western collection], I can say, this is inspired by the Bambara people of Mali, or this is inspired by the Maasai,” she said.
 “My question was always, ‘Are these communities benefiting from this?
 The reality is no, they are not.”

 Through establishing connections with cooperatives in Africa and, now, Guatemala—a major apparel-manufacturing hub—Ruth purchases fabrics from residents of communities that are impoverished but filled with creative potential.
 She then creates handbags in Boyle Heights and apparel in downtown Los Angeles, showcasing finished pieces via Instagram @malenaruth_.